-- The local community is an ageing population and there has been growth in the number of frail patients and those suffering from dementia, UTIs and D&V, demanding an increase in isolation facilities4. - GP capacity in the city is constrained and the situation will be further compounded by forthcoming retirements and the gap in trainee GPs. - UHL's emergency services supports a population of approximately 1 million, making the LRI the largest emergency services department in the country - There is no other ED within a 25 mile radius.
+- ► The local community is an ageing population and there has been growth in the number of frail patients and those suffering from dementia, UTIs and D&V, demanding an increase in isolation facilities3. - ▶ GP capacity in the city is constrained and the situation will be further compounded by forthcoming retirements and the gap in trainee GPs. - ▶ UHL's emergency services supports a population of approximately 1 million, making the LRI the largest emergency services department in the country - ▶ There is no other ED within a 25 mile radius. - ► The way the out of hours service has developed across the community has increased pressure on ED.